AayushSo/udacity-capstone/README.md

 > 1. data_cleaning.py - ETL pipeline for gathering, assimilating, cleaning and storing data back in an xls file.
 > 2. train_model.py - ML pipeline.
 USed to setup pipeline, load and train on processed data, calculate stats on performance and store the model for further predictions on webapp.
 > 3. run.py - The main backend script for the site.
 Includes scripts to load the homepage, as well as run the query through MP model to generate estimates of prices.

+The project was done under the supervision of Udacity instructor as a Capstone project for [the Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).